Solar Thermal

 How do solar water heating systems work?

-Solar water heating systems use solar panels, called collectors, fitted to your roof.
-These collect heat from the sun and use it to heat up water which is stored in a hot water cylinder.
-A boiler or immersion heater can be used as a back-up to heat the water further to reach the temperature you want.
+Solar thermal systems utilise solar thermal panels, commonly known as collectors, which are typically fitted to your roof to harness solar thermal energy.
+These panels collect heat from the sun to heat water, which is then stored in a hot water cylinder for domestic use.
+To ensure that the water reaches the desired temperature, a boiler or immersion heater can serve as a back-up heater.

-There are two types of solar water heating panels:
+There are two prominent types of solar thermal panels available in the UK:

 1. Evacuated tubes – a bank of glass tubes mounted on the roof tiles.

-2. Flat plate collectors, which can be fixed on the roof tiles or integrated into the roof.
+2. Flat plate collectors – these can be affixed to the roof tiles or integrated into the roofing structure.